 As with the Bobolink and the Meadowlark, reforestation and suburbanization have taken their toll on these fine meadow dwellers in the northeastern US.
 The Upland Sandpiper also had to deal with heavy market hunting (as a substitute for the hunted-to-extinction Passenger Pigeon).

 The Upland, like our Wilson's Snipe, Woodcock, and Europe's Jacksnipe are all members of the shorebird family Scolopacidae who abandoned the coasts and found a home in the uplands.
-Most of these birds are still hunted, much as all shorebirds were in the past.
+These birds are still hunted, much as all shorebirds were in the past.
+However, they are difficult to find these days.

 Our Upland Sandpipers winter on the Argentinian pampas.
 You can read more about the Upland Sandpiper here.